Mackaya bella

 Distribution & Ecology

-These Plants are able to survive in and at the margins of forest shade up to an altitude of 2 000m.
-They occur naturally along the north Eastern Cape Coast, close to the border with KwaZulu-Natal, Limpopo, Mpumalanga e.g., Kowyn’s pass, and Eswatini (Swaziland).
-They are rhus Endemic (restricted to a particular geographic location) in southern Africa.
+These Plants are able to survive within and at the margins of forest shade – up to an altitude of 2 000m.
+They occur naturally along the north Eastern Cape Coast, close to the border with KwaZulu-Natal, Limpopo, Mpumalanga e.g., Kowyn’s pass (named after local Sotho chief, Koveni), and Eswatini (Swaziland).
+They are thus Endemic (restricted to a particular geographic location) in Southern Africa.
+These plants often occur in streams and rivers banks.
 Flowers attract carpenter bees.
 The UV (ultra-violet) light reflectance from purple lines on petals helps to guide carpenter bee pollinators.
 This is especially relevant in darker forest conditions.
-Carpenter bees have a shiny abdomen whereas the abdomen in bumblebees is covered with dense hairs.
-The larvae of the dark blue pansy Butterfly with a characteristic large dark blue spot, Junonia oenone feed on the leaves of this plant and other members of the family Acanthaceae.
-In the Ongoye Forest (150km north of Durban from 200 to 460m above sea level), the Kloof Frog (Natalobrachus bonebergi) may lay its egg cluster on branches of these and other trees that overhang water.
+Carpenter bees may damage the wood but help with pollination.
+They have a distinctively shiny abdomen whereas the abdomen in bumblebees is covered with dense hairs.
+The larvae of the dark blue pansy Butterfly (Junonia oenone) with a characteristic large dark blue spot, feed on the leaves of this plant and other members of the family Acanthaceae.
+In the Ongoye Forest (one of the last remaining scarp forests, situated 150km north of Durban, are from 200 to 460m above sea level), the Kloof Frog (Natalobrachus bonebergi) may lay its egg cluster on branches of these and other trees that overhang water.
+This plant does well in shade but shows more flowers in a sunny position.

 Ethnobotany

 The dry Wood can be used to kindle fire by friction.
 Other trees used for this purpose include Cordia caffra, Clerodendrum glabrum, Brachylaena elliptica, Ficus capensis, Commiphora species and Salix species.
-Mackaya bella is a good garden plant and may grow from seeds or cuttings.
-This tree thrives in the shade, but the most attractive flowers appear when situated in some sun.
+Mackaya bella is a good garden plant and may grow from seeds or cuttings (easier).
+This tree thrives in the shade, but the most attractive flowers appear when situated in a fair amount of sun.
 Plants are somewhat sensitive to severe frost.
 Parts of the plant are used in traditional medicine.

 References